reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-carbonates-co2.rst

     :start-at: Step 5
     :end-before: Step 6

-The mineral species calcite, magnesite and dolomite are specified to be *kinetic species* using method ``setKineticSpecies`` of class `Partition`_.
+In this case, the mineral species calcite, magnesite and dolomite are specified to be *kinetic species* using method ``setKineticSpecies`` of class `Partition`_.

 .. note::
     Method ``setKineticPhases`` of class `Partition`_ could also be used here.
     This method sets all species in the given phases to be kinetic species, and it is more convenient if a phase has many species.
-However, since each of the mineral phases considered here only contain a single mineral species, method ``setKineticSpecies`` is as convenient as its alternative.
+However, since each of the mineral phases considered here only contains a single mineral species, method ``setKineticSpecies`` is a convenient alternative.

 Defining the initial state of the equilibrium species
 -----------------------------------------------------